GerHobbelt/mupdf/docs/Notes/mudraw-png-performance-report.md

 total 18831ms (1ms layout) / 10 pages for an average of 1883ms - mode 9
 ```

-At compression level 2, funnily enough the total time spent is even less than in mode 1, while the output sizes are near identical.
+At compression level 2, funnily enough, the total time spent is even less than in mode 1, while the output sizes are near identical.

-While the absolute bottom time, hence *optimum*, for this sample is at compression level 2, we aim for the **potentially best, while fast** compression level: level 5, which is only 447/409 ~ less than 10% slower than the raw optimum, while the storage costs are noticably better: 1797559/2254918 ~ slightly more than 20% reduction in storage cost.
+While the absolute bottom time, hence *optimum*, for this sample is at compression level 2, we aim for the **potentially best, while fast** compression level: level 5, which is only 447/409 ~ less than 10% slower than the raw optimum, while the storage costs are noticeably better: 1797559/2254918 ~ slightly more than 20% reduction in storage cost.

-Mode 6 might look like another viable candidate, but we pick level 5 as level 6 clearly is at the start of the CPU cost "knee" in the time cost curve and we should keep a little bit of margin for our conclusion and decision-making process is based on a single PDF sample right now, so there's plenty opportunity for mistakes through the large potential variance.
+Mode 6 might look like another viable candidate, but we pick level 5 as level 6 clearly is at the start of the CPU cost "knee" in the time cost curve: we should keep a little bit of margin for our conclusion as the decision-making process is based on a single PDF sample right now, so there's plenty opportunity for mistakes through the large potential variance.

 ## Quick check with another PDF?